cyclr/docs/pages/v2/05-application-connectors/information/bigquery-information.md

 > **Note**: You only need to do this step for the **List Partial Table Data** method.

-To allow the next request to send the last index of the table data returned in the current request, add request fields to the Generic Webhook connector:
+To allow the next request to use the last index of the table data returned in the current request, you must add request fields to the Generic Webhook connector that track the index:

 Navigate to the **Edit Connector** page for the Generic Webhook Connector:
  * From the console, select **Templates > Template Connectors**.
 Under the **Installed Utility Connectors** heading, select the **Edit Connector** icon next to the the **Generic Webhook Connector**.
 This will have the name entered in [Install the Generic Webhook Connector](#install-the-generic-webhook-connector).